beckswu/beckswu.github.io/_posts/2016-09-23-linear-algebra.markdown

 properties:
 - $$A^2$$has the same eigenvectors in X and squared eigenvalues in $$\Lambda^2$$, $$A^2 = X \Lambda X^{-1} \space X \Lambda X^{-1} = X \Lambda^2 X^{-1} $$
 - Power of A: $$A^k = X \Lambda X^{-1} \space X \Lambda X^{-1} \cdots X \Lambda X^{-1}  = X \Lambda^k X^{-1} $$
-- Matrix X has inverse, beacuse coumns were assumed to be linearly independent. <span style="color: red">Without n independent eigenvectors, we can't diagonalize</span>
+- Matrix X has inverse, beacuse columns were assumed to be linearly independent. <span style="color: red">Without n independent eigenvectors, we can't diagonalize</span>
 - <span style="background-color: #FFFF00">$$A$$ and $$\Lambda$$ have the same eigenvalues $$\lambda_1, \lambda_2, \cdots, \lambda_n$$</span>, The eigenvectors are different.
     - Suppose the eigenvalues $$\lambda_1, \cdots, \lambda_n$$ are all <span style="color: red">different</span>.
 Then it is automatic that the eigenvectors $$x_1,\cdots, x_n$$ are <span style="color: red">independent</span>. <span style="color: red">The eigenvector matrix X will be invertile</span>.
     - All the matrices $$A = B^{-1}CB $$ are *similar*. <span style="background-color: #FFFF00">They all share the eigenvalues of C</span>